-- A. by their own examples of service to the Department of Physical Therapy Department; the College of Health and Human Services; the university; professional organizations; and in the community at large; - B. through collaborative research that engages students in the processes of critical inquiry and discovery; - C. through engaging students in service learning projects; - D. through unique disciplinary interactions with students through directed readings and independent research projects;

-- E. through the ongoing process of socializing students into a culture of intellectual discovery and professional communication via both group and one-on-one interactions in classes, at conferences, in co-curricular activities, the Physical Therapy Association.. etc.), and through advising/mentoring; and - F. through assigning meaningful work in the discipline, and by interacting with students both in and out of class in a manner that fosters the development of broadly-applicable intellectual habits necessary for lifelong learning and productive citizenship.
+- A. by their own examples of service to the Department of Recreation and Leisure Studies; the College of Health and Human Services; the university; professional organizations; and in the community at large; - B. through collaborative research that engages students in the processes of critical inquiry and discovery; - C. through engaging students in service learning projects; - D. through unique disciplinary interactions with students through directed readings and independent research projects; - E. through the ongoing process of socializing students into a culture of intellectual discovery and professional communication via both group and one-on-one interactions in classes, at conferences, in co-curricular activities (especially through the Department's Student Recreation Society), and through advising/mentoring; and - F. through assigning meaningful work in the discipline, and by interacting with students both in and out of class in a manner that fosters the development of broadly-applicable intellectual habits necessary for lifelong learning and productive citizenship.

-1.5.5 Meaningful, Collegial Service
+1.6.5 Meaningful, Collegial Service

-Faculty members are expected to serve the Department of Physical Therapy, the CHHS, the University, the community, and the profession as a meaningfully contributing citizen.
+Faculty members are expected to serve the Recreation and Leisure Studies Department, the CHHS, the university, the community, and the profession as a meaningfully contributing citizen.

 - A. CSULB depends on faculty contributions to ensure that it achieves its educational mission through effective and efficient operations.
 The university's commitment to participatory governance and the needs of academic programs and units necessitate a spirit of collegial service and citizenship.
-Thus, all faculty members in the Department of Physical Therapy are required to participate collegially, constructively, and respectfully in the process of faculty governance, discipline-appropriate community service activities, and in professional organizations. - B. Faculty service contributions are expected to increase concomitantly with the institution's commitment to the individual.
+Thus, all faculty members in the Department of Recreation and Leisure Studies are required to participate collegially, constructively, and respectfully in the process of faculty governance, discipline-appropriate community service activities, and in professional organizations. - B. Faculty service contributions are expected to increase concomitantly with the institution's commitment to the individual.
 This means that faculty members are expected to accept more significant service responsibilities over time during the probationary period, and then even more at each higher rank.

-1.6 Profiles of Academic Ranks
+1.7 Profiles of Academic Ranks

-The Department of Physical Therapy is comprised of a community of teacher-scholars and learners who are dedicated to free inquiry and open exchange.
-In accordance with the CSULB Mission, the Department's faculty is dedicated "to providing physical therapy students knowledge and skills through the promotion of learning and critical thinking, engagement in the acquisition of new knowledge and contribution to the societal needs of a diverse community while adhering to the evolving professional standards of practice."
+The Department of Recreation and Leisure Studies is comprised of a community of teacher-scholars and learners who are dedicated to free inquiry and open exchange.
+In accordance with the CSULB mission, the Department's faculty is dedicated "to providing highly-valued undergraduate and graduate educational opportunities through superior teaching, research, creative activity, and service for the people of California and the world."
 Sections 5.0-5.5.2 of both the university and college RTP policies profile the standards applicable to each academic rank.
-The Department's expectations for achieving CSULB's mission and the standards contained in Sections 1.5.0 through 1.5.5 vary by rank.
+The Department's expectations for achieving CSULB's Mission and the standards contained in Sections 1.5.0 through 1.5.5 vary by rank.
 The specific criteria applicable to each academic rank are integrated throughout Section 2.0 of this Policy and its subsections.

-1.7 Candidate's Narrative
+1.8 Candidate's Narrative

 In order to present their achievements in the most coherent intellectual and professional context, candidates are required to present a written narrative describing their work in each of the categories to be evaluated.
 The narrative is intended to serve as a guide to reviewers in understanding the faculty member's professional achievements.
-As explained in sections 3.1 of this policy (which mirrors the language used in the RTP Policy of the CHHS), the narrative should range from between 8 and 25 double-spaced, single-sided pages in 12-point font with one-inch margins.

-2.0 RTP AREAS OF EVALUATION
+2.1 RTP AREAS OF EVALUATION